Doom-Utils/dsdoom/README.txt

 Configuration
 -------------

-dsdoom automatically creates a PRDOOM.CFG configuration file, using default values.
+DS Doom automatically creates a PRDOOM.CFG configuration file, using default values.
 Options set in the setup screen will be saved automatically.
 A couple of DS specific variables can be manually edited: